TURROKS/CVE_Prioritizer/README.md

    CVSS Severity, and CISA KEV status.
    - Define custom thresholds using the `--cvss` and/or `--epss` flags to align the results with your organization's risk appetite.
+   - Define the number of concurrent threads by using the `-t` or `--threads` flags, the default and recommended number is 100 to avoid API rate limitations.

 ### Examples